-- 2. Initial Inspection for Certificate of Occupancy: After initial improvements required by the approved plans are complete, the Arborist shall inspect the tree and vegetative installations to confirm compliance with this ordinance and, as applicable, the American Standard for Nursery Stock, published by the American Association of Nurserymen.
+- Site Visits: Both before and after occupancy the Planning Director, the Arborist or authorized representatives of the town may periodically inspect sites subject to the provisions of this ordinance to confirm compliance therewith. - 2.
+Initial Inspection for Certificate of Occupancy: After initial improvements required by the approved plans are complete, the Arborist shall inspect the tree and vegetative installations to confirm compliance with this ordinance and, as applicable, the American Standard for Nursery Stock, published by the American Association of Nurserymen.
 A Certificate of Occupancy for the building(s) or final plat for the development shall not be issued unless: - a.
 The landscaping required under this section is installed in accordance with these standards and in accordance with the approved permit, landscape plan or preliminary plat, as certified by the Arborist; and, - b.
-A Landscape Maintenance Bond is posted as required by section 9.2.2.D, above. - 3.
-Warranty Period: After installation of all required plantings, a twenty-four (24) month warranty period for trees and eighteen (18) month warranty period for all other plantings shall commence from the date of notification to the town that installation is complete. - 4.
+A Landscape Maintenance Bond is posted as required by section 9.2.2.E, above. - 3.
+Warranty Period: After initial installation of all required plantings, a twenty-four (24) month warranty period for trees and eighteen (18) month warranty period for all other plantings shall commence from the date of notification to the town that initial installation of all required plantings is complete.
+Required replantings will not trigger the commencement of a new warranty period, but remain subject to the original warranty. - 4.
 Second Inspection & Release of Bond: At the end of the warranty period, the Arborist shall re-inspect the required improvements for continued compliance with the approved landscape plan and to ensure that the landscaping is properly maintained.
 If any installations or areas require remedy, the town shall notify the owner in writing of (i) the necessary remedies, and (ii) a reasonable time period within which such remedies shall be completed by the owner (such time period to be determined by the Arborist or Planning Director or designee, but it shall in no event be less than 30 days or a timeline agreed to by all parties).
-If no remedies are required, the bond may be released to the owner. - 5.
+If no remedies are required, the bond shall be released to the owner. - 5.
 Remedies: If the owner fails to complete the requested remedies within the time period determined by the Arborist or Planning Director in accordance with section 9.2.2.E.4, above, the town may obtain and use such portion of the bond funds as necessary to complete the remedies based on actual costs.
 The town shall return any bond funds not spent in completing such work.
 Prior to using any bond funds, the town shall notify the owner, in writing, of its intention to do so if the owner fails to complete the required remedies within ten (10) days.
 If the owner has not completed the required remedies (or, in the case that the required remedies reasonably cannot be completed within such time, has commenced and is diligently continuing work toward completing them) within ten (10) days of such notice, the town may obtain and use bond funds for the required remedies.

-Commented [TA13]: These are rigorous periods that go beyond the periods that many other communities require.
+Commented [TA12]: These are rigorous periods that go beyond the periods that many other communities require.
 They ensure that plantings are well-established and in good condition prior to the landscape bond being released.

-Commented [TA14]: This is a best practice that's being incorporated into the ordinance.
+Commented [TA13]: This is a best practice that's being incorporated into the ordinance.
 With the addition of an Arborist familiar with Davidson requirements and processes, the Town can ensure that the plantings meet the specific criteria outlined in this ordinance - rather than relying on Mecklenburg County to understand and enforce the nuances of our requirements.